qutip/qutip/doc/guide/qip/qip-simulator.rst

   qc.add_measurement("M2", targets=[2], classical_store=2)

-To get all the possible output states along with the respective probability of observing the outputs, we can use the :func:`~qutip.qip.circuit.QubitCircuit.run_statistics` function:
+To get all the possible output states along with the respective probability of observing the outputs, we can use the :meth:`~qutip.qip.circuit.QubitCircuit.run_statistics` function:

 .. testcode::